ridler/myCal/README.md

 # myCal
-A REST API to manage calendar events.
+A REST service to manage calendar events.
 ## API
 ### POST
 #### `/api/1.0/users/new` - Create a new user.